-This old-fashioned Divinity Candy recipe is the perfect holiday treat.
-Divinity Candy is absolutely gorgeous and tastes so good, just like grandma used to make!
+Divinity Candy Recipe – this old-fashioned divinity recipe is the perfect holiday treat.
+Pillowy soft, sweet, and just like grandma used to make!

 Divinity is my very favorite Christmas candy.
-My Grandma Wanda was an amazing candy maker and during the holidays, I have great memories of her kitchen counter full of Christmas candy tins packed with homemade candy.
+My Grandma Wanda was an amazing candy maker, and during the holidays, I have great memories of her kitchen counter full of Christmas candy tins packed with homemade candy.
 Last Christmas, I shared my Grandma’s See’s Candy Fudge Recipe and Grandma’s Peanut Brittle Recipe.
-I didn’t have Grandma’s divinity recipe, but this one tastes just like I remember.
-If you have never tried divinity, I would describe it as a soft, sweet white nougat, a cross between fudge and a marshmallow.
+I didn’t have her divinity recipe, but this one tastes just like I remember.
+If you have never tried divinity, I would describe it as a soft, sweet, white nougat, a cross between fudge and a marshmallow.

 For this Divinity Candy you will need a good quality candy thermometer and I suggest a 3 1/2 quart sauce pan with a handle for easy pouring.